Sand Hills Golf Club

-Sand Hills Golf Club is a country club in Mullen, Nebraska.
+Sand Hills Golf Club is a golf club in Mullen, Nebraska, United States.
 Notable for its remote location and minimalist design among the sandhills of Nebraska, it is consistently ranked among the top golf courses in the world and the best courses designed since 1960, notably being named #1 in Golfweek magazine's 2022 list of the "Top 200 Modern Courses", defined as courses built no earlier than 1960, in the United States.
 The golf course architecture website Golf Club Atlas called it "the most natural course built in the United States since World War I".